learningtapestry/ssdn/docs/testing-methodology.md

 ## Introduction
-In this section we try to describe what we believe is the best approach when dealing with tests in a serverless architecture like the one we're using in Nucleus.
+In this section we try to describe what we believe is the best approach when dealing with tests in a serverless architecture like the one we're using in SSDN.

 First of all, let's establish a few points that will make clear our goals:
 - Lambda functions should generally be single-threaded and focused only on dealing with a single